 If there’s a wildly successful marketing campaign, it’s Spotify Wrapped.
 From the way it’s been celebrated and talked about the past couple years, it easily beats all other annual throwback traditions like Youtube Rewind and Facebook’s Year in Review by a mile.

 Near the end of the past few years, our socials had been flooded with posts and stories of Spotify Wrapped results from friends, family and acquaintances.
-At this point, it’s hard to ignore how incredibly successful Spotify has been at getting the feature to become a viral sensation.
+At this point, it’s impossible to ignore how incredibly successful Spotify has been at getting the feature to become a viral sensation.

 But why is it so effective?
 Why does it effortlessly start conversations, usher in new users, and keep us actively looking forward to engaging with it every year?